[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 very extensive settings, in fact, THE MOST customisable feeder.

-works both with vJoy, vXbox and ViGEmBus.
+works with all joystick emulators, i.e. vJoy, vXbox and ViGEmBus.

 • MouseSteering_V1.7.2 (Steam Discussions)